What is Chapter 13?

 What is a Motion to Vacate Stay?

-The most common reason for a creditor to file a Motion to Vacate Stay is that the Debtor is in arrears in post-petition payments or if a vehicle is not insured.
+The most common reason for a creditor to file a Motion to Vacate Stay is that the Debtor is in arrears in post-petition payments or if a vehicle that is leased or secured by a lien is not insured.

 Can I obtain credit during my bankruptcy proceeding?